jncl/macos-setup/README.md

 7. Change into the repo directory
 8. Install the requirements
 9. Update roles/geerlingguy.mas/tasks/main.yml and prefix mas with '/usr/local/bin/'
-10. Run the osascript command to account for sandboxing ???
-11. Run the Admin playbook
+10. Run the Admin playbook
+11. Logoff admin and logon as User
+12. Change directory to ansible scripts
-12. Run the User playbook
+13. Run the User playbook

 Commands: